thephpleague/csv/docs/9.0/converter/xml.md

 public XMLConverter::fieldElement(string $node_name, string $fieldname_attribute_name = ''): self
 ~~~

-This method sets the XML field name and optionnally the attribute name for the field name value.
+This method sets the XML field name and optionally the attribute name for the field name value.

 <p class="message-info">The default field element name is <code>cell</code>.</p>
 <p class="message-info">The default attribute name is the empty string.</p>